Aeonium 'Chanel' is a striking variegated plant that resembles the hybrid sold as Aeonium 'Lina', but its leaves have a narrower green inner portion.

 Toxicity of Aeonium 'Chanel'

-Aeonium 'Chanel' is considered non-toxic, so growing around children and pets is safe.
+Aeonium 'Chanel' is considered non-toxic, making it safe to grow around children and pets.

 Links